List of Marvel Comics characters: K: Kraken

+Kraken is the name of several characters appearing in American comic books published by Marvel Comics.

 Sea monsters

-The first Kraken made multiple appearances in Marvel continuity, including The Avengers #27 (April 1966, Marvel Comics), Tales to Astonish #93 and Sub-Mariner #27 (July 1970), before returning years later in the second issue of the limited series Fallen Son: The Death of Captain America (#1-5, June-August 2007)., and in The New Invaders #4 from April 2014.
+The first Kraken made multiple appearances in Marvel continuity, including The Avengers #27 (April 1966, Marvel Comics), Tales to Astonish #93 and Sub-Mariner #27 (July 1970), before returning years later in the second issue of the limited series Fallen Son: The Death of Captain America (#1–5, June–August 2007)., and in The New Invaders #4 from April 2014.

 A Kraken appeared in the short story "When Strikes the Kraken!" in Kull the Destroyer #17 (October 1976), and was reprinted in Chronicles of Kull 2: The Hell Beneath Atlantis and Other Stories.

-Another Kraken (a gigantic squid) debuted in the black and white Bizarre Adventures #26 (May 1981).
+Another one (a gigantic squid) debuted in the black and white Bizarre Adventures #26 (May 1981).

 A creature called The Black Kraken debuted in the short story "Red Shadows and Black Kraken!" (based on the 1968 fantasy novel Conan of the Isles written by L. Sprague de Camp and Lin Carter featuring Robert E. Howard's hero Conan the Barbarian.
 The story is republished in the graphic novel Conan of the Isles.) in Conan the Barbarian Annual #7 (1982).

 Another version of the Kraken (four-armed and reptilian in appearance) debuted in Marvel Comics Presents #121 (January 1993).
-It returned in Marvel Action Hour featuring the Fantastic Four #2-4 (December 1994-February 1995) and in the one shot title Namora #1 (August 2010); it would later be featured in the video game Marvel Ultimate Alliance.
+It returned in Marvel Action Hour featuring the Fantastic Four #2–4 (December 1994 – February 1995) and in the one shot title Namora #1 (August 2010); it would later be featured in the video game Marvel Ultimate Alliance.
 A Kraken (a horned squid creature) appeared in the 2009 one-shot comic Sub-Mariner Comics: 70th Anniversary Special., while another (a house sized crab/octopus hybrid) appeared in Fantomex Max issues #2 and #3.
 This Kraken was modified into a remote controlled cyborg to protect an underwater base of a brilliant scientist.

 Two additional versions possessed ties to Greek mythology.
 The first served the Olympian Gods and debuted in the one shot Chaos War: God Squad #1 (February 2011) before returning in The Incredible Hulk (vol. 2) #622 (April 2011).
 The second Kraken appeared in the four-part limited series Wolverine/Hercules: Myths, Monsters & Mutants.
-Spirited away by the god Poseidon after a defeat by Greek hero Perseus, the creature is revived in modern times by King Eurystheus to battle the heroes Hercules and Wolverine.
+Spirited away by the god Poseidon after a defeat by Greek hero Perseus, the creature is revived in modern times by Eurystheus to battle the heroes Hercules and Wolverine.